V-Sekai/manuals/features/build_games.md

   * Wide application support in Blender, Godot and numerous others.
   * ISO/IEC 12113
   * Adoption in Unity, Unreal Engine and other software.
+* Thanks to hard work by Facebook, FBX2glTF does a nearly perfect conversion of FBX content to glTF.
+Code is open source, but it does use the Autodesk SDK.

 ## Virtual Reality